P18: Strategic Quitting - The Summit Is Only the Halfway Point

 The Great Depression and WWII forged a society that viewed endurance as a virtue.
 Post-war, perseverance became a badge of honor.

-• Work Reinvention: Corporate mantras like Jack Welch’s “rank and yank” demanded linear upward mobility.
+- The Workplace: Corporate mantras like Jack Welch’s “rank and yank” performance rankings demanded linear upward mobility.

-This era shifted focus from stable, long-term careers to glorifying the hustle and grind.
+👉 This era shifted focus from stable, long-term careers to glorifying the hustle and grind.
+Quitting moved from a weakness into proof of inadequacy.

 Linear systems became not just a corporate mantra, but a personal measure of worth.